Sahā Triad

+The figures are usually presented such that Buddha is in the middle with Guanyin to the Buddha's left (that is on the viewer's right) and Kṣitigarbha on the Buddha's right.

 Summary

 The Sahā Triad is a relatively recent development in Buddhist art and is particularly popular in Taiwan.
 Although largely affiliated with the Tzu Chi Foundation, it has spread among the broader circle of Chinese Buddhism.

 Chapter 12 of the Kṣitigarbha Sūtra provides an episode in which all these of these figures are present: